karaign/jmdict-stardict/README.md

 Why is this?
 ------------

-Other English-Japanese Stardict dictionaries online lack [pitch accent](https://en.wikipedia.org/wiki/Japanese_pitch_accent) and example sentences, aren't updated regularly and aren't easy to customize or extend.
+Other Japanese-English Stardict dictionaries online lack [pitch accent](https://en.wikipedia.org/wiki/Japanese_pitch_accent) and example sentences, aren't updated regularly and aren't easy to customize or extend.
 This is generated using a Python script and the latest JMDict data,